Rlee00/radayn/index.md

 From what we found, users tend to follow other users of the same polarity!
 This means that a positive person is more likely to follow other positive people and a negative person is more likely to follow other negative people.

-A closer look into a single user is presented below.
+A closer look into a single user and his/her followees is presented below.
+The single user is represented as the middle node.

 {% include graph_network.html %}

+This network diagram allows us to visualise the 3 findings together.
+First, overall, there are more positive users.
+Next, positive users are mainly low or moderately positive.
+Lastly, users tend to follow others of similar polarity.
+As the user that we are focusing on here is positive, his/her followees are mainly positive with only 2 out of 51 followees that are of negative polarity.

-## How do you do that?
+## How did you do that?

-To help you understand these results, here's how we gather them.
+To help you understand these results, here's how we gathered them.

 ... by studying the socio-emotional division between Twitter users.
 This will be done by a sentiment analysis which evaluates the nature of tweets and hashtags - positive, neutral or negative.
 The polarity of shared content is then studied as a whole of the platform, each user as well as each users’ followers.
 Overall, we wish to understand if people tend to interact with others of similar polarity of sentiments.